Adult Vitamin Reviews Vitamin-one.com Children Vitamin Reviews

 Negative Interactions:

-excess zinc and vitamin C
+zinc and vitamin C

-decrease copper absorption
+decrease copper absorption.

 Iodine